maverickbear/sparefinance/docs/BILLING_SETUP.md

 ### Plans

-- **Free**: 50 transactions/month, 2 accounts, no investments, no advanced reports, no household members
-- **Basic**: 500 transactions/month, 10 accounts, investments, advanced reports, CSV export, household members ($7.99/month or $79.90/year)
+- **Basic**: 500 transactions/month, 10 accounts, investments, advanced reports, CSV export, household members ($7.99/month or $79.90/year) - **30-day trial**
-- **Premium**: Unlimited transactions, unlimited accounts, all features, household members ($14.99/month or $149.90/year)
+- **Premium**: Unlimited transactions, unlimited accounts, all features, household members ($14.99/month or $149.90/year) - **30-day trial**

+**Note**: There is no free plan.
+All users must select Basic or Premium with a 30-day trial period.

 ### Authentication

 - Users must sign up/login to access the app
-- New users automatically get a Free plan subscription
+- New users must select a plan (Basic or Premium) to continue
+- All plans include a 30-day trial period
 - Authentication is handled via Supabase Auth

 ### Limit Enforcement